dlorenzo34/reactNativeTest/README.md

 ```
 This command will start the iOS simulator, and your app will run in the simulator for testing and development.

+## Tech notes:

+As backend / database for the APP I have used Firebase

+You will find all the configuration inside FirebaseConfig.ts

+Also I have used jest to test components and functions

 ## Step 1: Start the Metro Server

 First, you will need to start **Metro**, the JavaScript _bundler_ that ships _with_ React Native.